wp-plugins/tt-guest-post-submit/readme.txt

 TT Guest Post Submit is a plugin that enables you to submit posts with the featuted image as a guest or visitor.
 Author doesn't have to log in or register to the site.
 This plugin is very handy for the blog sites where different authors are encouraged to submit posts.

-Features included in this plugins are:
+Features included in this plugin are:

 * Plugin option page - User can customize settings.
 * Email notification to admin eamil or any other email after successfull post submission.